eliza8855/eliza8855/README.md

 <p style="text-align: center;">I'm a enthusiastic and self-driven Front End Javascript Developer 🚀 from Peru.
 I have a good command oh HTML, CSS and Vanilla Javascript, I'm currently focusing on Angular projects and broading my knowledge to back-end technologies.</p>

-I just finished a Front End Developer Program at [Laboratoria](https://www.laboratoria.la/).
-I'm ready to start my journey in Tech, If you want any to offer or project in mind please feel free to contact me:
+I just finished a Front End Developer Program at [Laboratoria](https://www.laboratoria.la/), an intense learning program for women where I had the honnor to be selected from more than 2000 applicants.
+I'm ready to start my journey in Tech as a Front-End or QA developer, If you have any offer or project in mind please feel free to contact me:

 [![Linkedin Badge](https://img.shields.io/badge/-Elizabeth_Lopez-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/elizabethlopezvalerin/)](https://www.linkedin.com/in/elizabethlopezvalerin/)
 [![Gmail Badge](https://img.shields.io/badge/-elopezvalerin@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:elopezvalerin@gmail.com)](mailto:elopezvalerin@gmail.com)